DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 ```
 _Figure 9: Finding the Windows client IP address_

-If your remote computer shows a WiFi connection and an IP address, things are working great.
+If your remote computer shows an active WiFi connection and an IP address starting with the same three groups of numbers as the PiFi IP address, things are working great.

 ## Testing Connection to the PiFi's Raspberry Pi OS
 There are several ways to access the Raspberry Pi serving as a WiFi access point.
-Normally, you'll only need to do this when performing maintenance, but it's good to test now.
+Normally, you'll only need to do this when performing maintenance, but it's good to ensure it works now.

 Of all the options, only the USB serial cable will work all the time.
-The other methods require you to first connect to the PiFi network.
+The other methods depend on you first connecting to the PiFi network.

 Try each of the following to make sure they work from your remote device:

 1. Secure Shell from a command prompt. (i.e. `ssh admin@10.42.0.1`)
-2. Secure Shell from the browser (i.e. `http:\\10.42.0.1:4200`)
+2. Secure Shell from the web browser. (i.e. `http:\\10.42.0.1:4200`)
 3. Serial console with the USB to serial cable.

 Note anything not working and troubleshoot as needed.

 ## Testing the PiFi Web Server
 One of the steps in the the Ansible automation involves installing a web server called Nginx (pronounced engine-X).
 This is not a requirement for WiFi access point functionality, but it can be useful for distributing files.
+Any of the other Raspberry Pis on the isolated network can access the web server on the PiFi.

-Test it by going to `http://10.42.0.1` in a web browser on any machine connected to the PiFi network.
-You should see a message that says, _Welcome to nginx!_"
+Test it by going to `http://10.42.0.1` in a web browser on a machine connected to the PiFi network.
+You should see a message that says, _Welcome to nginx!_" similar to what is shown below.

 ```
 Welcome to nginx!